A Godot-style game engine in pure Python.

 No custom scripting language.
 Write game logic in real Python with full access to PyPI, pdb, static analysis, and your existing tools.

-GPU-driven forward renderer with multi-draw indirect, PBR materials, SSAO, IBL, shadows, and post-processing.
+GPU-driven forward renderer with multi-draw indirect, PBR materials, SSAO, IBL, shadows, and post-processing — Vulkan on desktop, WebGPU in the browser, same scene code.

 InputSimulator injects key presses, mouse clicks, and scroll events directly into the engine's input pipeline.
 Test gameplay logic, UI flows, and editor workflows without touching a keyboard.
 Same API as platform input — your game can't tell the difference.